sunshinephp/ssp-blog/README.md

 ssphp-blog
 ==========

-Blogging module for the site.
+Blogging module for ZF2 to be included into the main site.